containers/aardvark-dns/README.md

 # aardvark-dns

-Authoritative dns server for `A/AAAA` container records.
-Forwards other request to configured resolvers.
+Aardvark-dns is an authoritative dns server for `A/AAAA` container records.
+It can forward other requests to configured resolvers.

 Read more about configuration in `src/backend/mod.rs`.
 It is mostly intended to be used with [Netavark](https://github.com/containers/netavark/) which will launch it automatically if both are installed.